Miloš Vučević: Third term

 Vučević led SNS to another victory in the 2020 local elections, winning 58% of the popular vote in Novi Sad.
 Vučević was re-elected mayor in September 2020.
 His investiture vote was approved by 70 out of 78 councillors.
-He became the first mayor to be elected to a third mandate.
-He formed a coalition consisting of SNS, SPS, LSV, and the Serbian Patriotic Alliance.
+He became the first mayor to be elected to a third mandate, and formed a coalition consisting of SNS, SPS, LSV, and the Serbian Patriotic Alliance.
 Milan Đurić of SNS was elected his deputy.
 In his investiture speech, he highlighted the construction of a new bridge on the Danube, the reconstruction of SPENS, and supporting youth rights as his priorities.
-In December 2020, Vučević tested positive for the coronavirus.
+In December 2020, Vučević announced he had tested positive for COVID-19.

 Vučević became the longest-serving mayor of Novi Sad in 2021.
-Upon the death of musician Đorđe Balašević in February 2021, Novi Sad proclaimed a day of mourning on the date of his funeral.
+Upon the death of musician Đorđe Balašević in February 2021, Vučević announced that Novi Sad would proclaim a day of mourning on the date of his funeral.
 According to the newspaper Danas, Andrej Vučić played a key role in alleged blackmailing during the local community council elections in Novi Sad in June 2021.
 Vučević has denied this claim.
-In July 2021, a "popup" British embassy was opened in Novi Sad.
+In July 2021, a "popup" British embassy was opened in Novi Sad, with the presence of Vučević.
 Together with Banja Luka mayor Draško Stanivuković, Vučević was present at the 800-year anniversary of the foundation of Nizhny Novgorod.
 In the same month, he signed a deal with the Ministry of Internal Affairs of Serbia on the construction of a police station in Novi Sad.
-In September 2021, the Musical-Ballet School finished construction; its construction began in May 2016.
+In September 2021, the Musical-Ballet School finished construction; its construction had begun in May 2016.
 As part of the school, the City Concert Hall was also opened.
 In November 2021, Vučević was re-elected vice-president of the party at the SNS party assembly.
 In the same month, he unveiled a statue of Vojislav Tankosić, one of the founders of the Black Hand society.
-A month later, Novi Sad signed a deal on obtaining electric bus vehicles.
+A month later, Vučević signed a deal on behalf of Novi Sad to obtain funding for electric buses.

-In 2022, Novi Sad was the European Capital of Culture.
-He supported the candidacy of Aleksandar Vučić in the 2022 Serbian general election.
+During 2022, Novi Sad was the European Capital of Culture.
+Vučević supported the presidential candidacy of Aleksandar Vučić in that year's general election.
 In June, he unveiled the statues of Peter the Great and Đorđe Stratimirović.
 Upon the opening of the 13th convocation of the National Assembly of Serbia, Vučević briefly served as a member of parliament (MP) from 1 to 5 August 2022.